-As a principal feature of the Leye-Fengshan Geopark, the Jiangzhou Natural Bridge is a meander natural bridge with spectacularity, resembling the neck of a dinosaur kissing the east end of the mountain.
+As a principal feature of the Leye-Fengshan Geopark, Jiangzhou Natural Bridge is a spectacular natural bridge resembling the ripping neck of a dinosaur kissing the east end of the mountain.
 It is the remains of karstic limestone after erosion.

 The climbing vines and hanging stalagmites add charm to the bridge.